 Both the SBIR and STTR programs are divided into three phases as shown in the illustration below.

-NIBIB held a webinar on Technology to Improve Maternal Health.
+NIBIB held a workshop in 2022 on Technology to Improve Maternal Health.
+A 2023 workshop is being scheduled in the spring.
+More details are coming soon!

 NIBIB held a Small Business Initiatives webinar: